Microsoft/azure-docs.pt-pt/articles/logic-apps/logic-apps-workflow-actions-triggers.md

 <a name="until-action"></a>

-### <a name="until-action"></a>Até a ação
+### <a name="until-action"></a>Ação until

-Esta ação de loop contém ações que executar até que a condição especificada for verdadeira.
-O loop verifica a condição como última etapa depois de tem de executar todas as outras ações.
-Pode incluir mais do que uma ação no `"actions"` objeto e a ação tem de definir, pelo menos, um limite.
-Saiba mais [como criar "loops até"](../logic-apps/logic-apps-control-flow-loops.md#until-loop).
+Essa ação de loop contém ações que são executadas até que a condição especificada seja verdadeira.
+O loop verifica a condição como a última etapa após a execução de todas as outras ações.
+Você pode incluir mais de uma ação no `"actions"` objeto e a ação deve definir pelo menos um limite.
+Saiba [como criar loops "until"](../logic-apps/logic-apps-control-flow-loops.md#until-loop).

 ```json
  "Until": {